Jade and her story

 For a year, Jade lived in New York and worked as a barista.
 She loved New York very much, but you have to have multiple jobs to survive.
 During her stay, she lived in the Brooklyn borough.
 Brooklyn well known since many hip-hop artists come from there.
 In recent years, it has become a must-see place and unfortunately a victim of gentrification.
 The neighborhood where she lived was mainly a predominantly black and mixed-race neighborhood.
 The inhabitants of the district considered her as a woman of color since in their eyes her mother is a woman of color.
 She was even more confused because she was never considered as she was in Germany.
 For the first time, she realized she was a mixed woman.
 It took her 24 years.
 She really enjoyed living in this neighborhood because she felt integrated into this community, she felt free to be herself, a feeling she never had in Germany.

 She took actually a step back and reflected on her childhood.
 Growing up as a mixed person could be difficult in Germany.
 The most tactile, the loudest, the most active was her.
 Somehow, she always felt like she never did enough right.
 Nevertheless, she finds this attitude normal because it is part of Dominican culture.
 One way or another, she’ll never be German enough even if she from there, she speaks the dialect.
-Our increasingly multicultural societies are facing new challenges, including accepting the difference between others and not trying to change them.
+Our increasingly multicultural societies are facing new challenges, including accepting the differences between others and not trying to change them.
 Berlin is a city where many people feel free to be the ones they really want.
 Nevertheless, much remains to be done.

 Ignorance and racism, again and again